Yehia-M/NLP_Repo/README.md

 # NLP_Repo
-Sentiment Analysis on Tweets
-Building a simple analysis on tweets
+Building a simple sentiment analysis on tweets.

-Assignment for NLP specialization on Coursera
+Assignment for NLP specialization on Coursera.

 There's two versions; Logistic Regression and Naive Baise